 There are an estimated 1.9 million active sellers on Amazon in 2022, according to amazon latest report.

-That’s a staggering number, and it’s only expected to grow as more and more people turn to Amazon as a way to make money.
+That’s a startling figure, and it’s only projected to rise as more people turn to Amazon to generate money.

 How Much Does Amazon Charge Third Party Sellers

 Amazon is a very popular marketplace for third party sellers, but how much does it cost to sell on Amazon?

 The fees vary depending on the type of product being sold, but generally range between 8% and 15% of the final sale price.